Azure/template-analyzer/docs/built-in-bpa-rules.md

 **Recommendation**: To [use HTTPS to ensure server/service authentication and protect data in transit from network layer eavesdropping attacks](https://docs.microsoft.com/en-us/azure/app-service/configure-ssl-bindings#enforce-https), in the [Microsoft.Web/Sites resource properties](https://docs.microsoft.com/en-us/azure/templates/microsoft.web/sites?tabs=json#siteproperties-object), add (or update) the *httpsOnly* property, setting its value to `true`.

+## Latest TLS version should be used in your API App
+API apps should require the latest TLS version.

+**Recommendation**:
+To [enforce the latest TLS version](https://docs.microsoft.com/en-us/azure/app-service/configure-ssl-bindings#enforce-tls-versions), in the [Microsoft.Web/sites/config resource properties](https://docs.microsoft.com/en-us/azure/templates/microsoft.web/sites/config-web?tabs=json#SiteConfig), add (or update) the *minTlsVersion* property, setting its value to `1.2`.

 ## Latest TLS version should be used in your Function App
 Function apps should require the latest TLS version.